israel099/steal_wifi_passwords_duckyScript_flipperZero/README.md

 #guide
-first go to the free website: https://webhook.site/ in this site you first getting webhook link (every body using diffrent account getting their own private link) when you have the link simply download/copy the duckyScript txt at the project and change the line to your own link!
+first go to the free website: https://webhook.site/ in this site you first getting webhook link (everybody using diffrent account getting their own private link) when you have the link simply download/copy the duckyScript txt at the project and change the line to your own link!

 and then copy your txt file to your runing duckyScript device(like ducky usb or flipper zero) in usb just plug it in and the code will run ,in flipper zero copy duckyScript.txt to the bad USB file in system files and run it.

-now when opening the webhook site you will see now data with all target pc SSID and Passwords
+now when opening the webhook site you will see new data with all target pc SSID and Passwords in json file.

 Yes it's that simple !!!